 PROC CONTENTS shows an observation length of 40.
 PROC PRINT displays the internal layout of the variables within the observation where NPOS is the physical position of the first character of the variable in the data set.

-Numeric variables have a default length of 8 bytes whereas the length of character variables is set in the program.
+Numeric variables have a default length of 8 bytes whereas character variables are set in the program.
 If you take a look at the program, we had the length of Sex as 6 and the remaining variables have a length of 8.

 The total=8+8+8+8+6=38 bytes, but the observation length is always shown as the multiples of 8 in the results so it is 40 instead of 38.